How We Can Help

 People today are busier than ever before.
 We work hard and we move fast.
 Information, for any topic, is at our fingertips, anytime of the day or night.
 But, for many women, there are still so many missing pieces when it comes to our reproductive and mental health.
 There's PMDD, endometriosis, PCOS, and so many other diagnosis that women struggle with directly related to their reproductive health.
 What we often don't address is how our mood is affected by these struggles.
 Frustration, sadness, anger, depression, and even anxiety can all occur when managing reproductive health concerns.

 For women, life is full.
-Full of joy, full of hardwork, sleepless nights, long days, fun, and lots of change.
+Full of joy, full of hard work, sleepless nights, long days, fun, and lots of change.
 But, we don't always know how to manage the many transitions in life we face.
-One of the most difficult transitions for women later in life is transitioning through hormonal changes brought on by the beginning stages of menopause, or perimenopause.
-Drastic shifts in hormones during this sensitive time can cause shifts in our mood, can change our ability to care for ourselves and our loved ones, and, can cause damage to our relationships.
-But with the right help and guidance, it is possible to transition through menopause with your emotional wellness intact.
+One of the most difficult transitions for women later in life is transitioning through hormonal changes brought on by the beginning stages of pre-menopause, or perimenopause.
+Changes in hormone production during this sensitive time cause more than hot flashes here and there.
+This stage can cause shifts in our mood, can change our ability to care for ourselves and our loved ones, can cause some scary thoughts, and can cause damage to our relationships.
+But with the right help and guidance, it is possible to transition through the perimenopausal stage with your emotional wellness intact.